Bowenpally: History

 Legendary Photographer, Lala Deen Dayal lived here in Plassey lines area of Bowenpally.

-Culture and recreation

-Hindus, Muslims and Christians mixed culture may find with peaceful harmony, well known Hindu temples Big Mosque (Badi Masjid) and Church.
-There use to be a kirtan and bajan mandalis in every hamlet now it has been reduced to few of them.

-On the Medchal Highway NH7 (also known as Nizamabad Road), there are many dhabas which serve delicious food.
-These dhabas are economical and serve mostly traditional authentic Punjabi food.

 Transport

 TSRTC runs many buses that connect it to different parts of the city like 26,26N,26M,26S, 26M/229, ply from Secunderabd Station to Old-Bowenpally and other special buses such as 26/8C,26B/7K, 49M/26 8N/26 26M/229 etc. ply during the office hours.
 Also, 24E/31H plies through bowenpally.
 Another bus numbered 26G plies from the station to Greenfields via Hasmathpet.

 The closest MMTS Train station is at Fatehnagar.

 The traffic is high throughout the day, and many buses (226, 229, 230A) and other vehicles ply to Secunderabad city via New Bowenpally.

 There is a new plan to add a traffic light at the Center Point and Diamond Point Irani hotels to ease congestion.
 In addition the Cantonment has plans to widen the road to ease growing traffic.

 Sub-regions

 Bowenpally has two major sub-regions, Old Bowenpally and New Bowenpally.
 There are a lot of gated communities in the area.